-Type of Load Load chargeable (as %age of NAV) Exit Load For details refer Point no. XI of Part - I of Section I of the Scheme Information Document.
+Exit Load For details refer Point no. XI of Part - I of Section I of the Scheme Information Document.

-Units issued on reinvestment of IDCW shall not be subject to Load.
+Units issued on reinvestment of IDCW shall not be subject to Exit Load (if any).

-The above mentioned load structure shall be equally applicable to the special products such as SIP, STP etc. offered by the AMC.
-Further, for switches between the Growth and IDCW Option, no load will be charged by the scheme.
-For switches within the Scheme from Regular to Direct Plan or vice versa, no exit load shall be charged
+The above mentioned load structure shall be equally applicable to the special products such as SIP, STP, etc. offered by the AMC.
+However, for switches between equity schemes, no load will be charged by the Scheme.